Jboghaert/proj-goto-1/README.md

 ## Teaser
 A successful run of the GOTO-1 demo version can be found [here](https://drive.google.com/file/d/1ceo435i2H9kbQmCQbiqCNoKmAQx5jAJe/view) for localization, path planning and navigation of the Duckiebot, and [here](https://drive.google.com/file/d/1__jHM4iRiDjxXo_UnNaNH6fftmc-62mf/view) for navigation, state estimation and shutdown procedure of the GOTO-1 project.

+## Running the Demo version
+A quick pre-flight checklist for the demo is provided below:
+- Make sure all assumptions and restrictions for GOTO-1 as explained in [Prerequisites and assumptions](#goto_1_implementation) are met.
+    * Set up the Duckiebot as explained in section [Prerequisites and assumptions](#goto_1_implementation).
+    * Set up a correctly configured Duckietown as explained in section [Prerequisites and assumptions](#goto_1_implementation), and make sure the DT map is configured as in `path_planning_class` (more info can be found in the [final report](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/final_report.pdf)).
+- Set up the altered framework of the `indefinite navigation` demo on which GOTO-1 will be built, as further explained in section [Setting up the framework](#goto_1_implementation).
+- Check if the activated Docker containers are visible in Portainer, accessed via *DUCKIEBOT_NAME.local:9000* (repeat this check after every newly run Docker container).
+Check if the containers are up and running by checking their log.
+- Implement the GOTO-1 functionality on top of `indefinite navigation` as further explained in section [Implementing GOTO-1](#goto_1_implementation).
+    * Check whether the ROS graph of the entire GOTO-1 module is correct using `rqt_graph` and use `rqt_image_view` to check whether the camera functions properly (further explained in section [Additional](#goto_1_implementation)).
+- Run the demo using the joystick controller, as explained in section [Implementing GOTO-1](#goto_1_implementation).

 # Content & pipeline structure {#goto_1_pipeline}
 Within the `packages/my_package/src` directory, all nodes and external classes for the GOTO-1 project can be found.
 The figure below shows the overall pipeline of the project.
 It can be seen that the altered `indefinite_navigation` module is running all the time.
 In addition, the joystick controller is used to trigger and overrule the GOTO-1 modules whenever necessary.